Tight Bounds for Sparsifying Random CSPs: Introduction

 That is to say, for a set of $c$ coordinates that can be flipped to make a satisfying assignment, we can also arbitrarily flip irrelevant coordinates while still ensuring that the resulting tuple is satisfying.
 While we ultimately prove this claim formally by induction in \cref{sec:rpartiteBoolean}, it is illustrative to consider the case where $T = \{i\}$ is just a single irrelevant coordinate.
 To start, we consider the tuples $t' = t \oplus e_S = e_S$, and $\hat{t} = t \oplus e_{\{i\}} = e_{\{i\}}$.
 Because $i \notin S$, these tuples are at distance $c+1$ from one another, and so there must be some tuple $t'' \in R$ \emph{between} $t'$ and $\hat{t}$, in order to avoid an $\mathbf{AND}$ of arity $c+1$.
 For this tuple $t'' = t \oplus e_{S''} = e_{S''}$ however, it must still be at distance $\geq c$ from $0^r$ as $0^r$ is an extreme tuple for $R$.
 If $S'' = S \cup \{i\}$, then we are immediately done, as this implies that $0^r \oplus e_{S \cup T} \in R$.
 Otherwise, we know that $S'' \subsetneq S \cup \{i\}$ and $|S''| = c$, which means that $i$ \emph{must} be in $S''$.
 This yields a contradiction however, as this would mean $i$ is in fact a \emph{relevant} coordinate for $0^r$.
 So, the only possibility is that $0^r \oplus e_{S \cup T} \in R$.
 An inductive argument with a generalization of the above logic extends the proof to arbitrary subsets of irrelevant coordinates.

 As further motivation for the above proposition, we introduce the notion of a \emph{decomposable} relation.
 Again, we consider the case when $t = 0^r$ (assuming it is extreme), and we let $I$ denote the set of irrelevant coordinates for $t$.
 We say that $R$ is decomposable if $R = Q \times \{0,1\}^I$, where $I$ is the set of irrelevant coordinates and $Q \subseteq \{0,1\}^{\bar{I}}$.
-The benefit of this characterization is that any decomposable predicate satisfies a smooth counting bound of our desired form, when we consider the ``codeword'' perspective of the CSP: i.e., for an assignment $\psi \in \zo^{nr}$, we consider the corresponding vector in $\zo^{m}$ (where $m$ is the number of constraints) which is the indicator vector of the satisfied constraints under $\psi$.
+The benefit of this characterization is that any decomposable predicate satisfies a smooth counting bound of our desired form, when we consider the ``codeword'' perspective of the CSP: i.e., for an assignment $\psi \in \zo^{nr}$, we associate it with the corresponding vector in $\zo^{m}$ (where $m$ is the number of constraints) which is the indicator vector of the satisfied constraints under $\psi$.
+Morally, this perspective treats two assignments $\psi_1$ and $\psi_2$ as being the same if the \emph{sets of constraints} satisfied by $\psi_1$ and $\psi_2$ are the same.

 \begin{claim} Let $X$ contain all assignments such that for every $i \in [r]$, $|\psi^{-1}(0) \cap V_i| \geq n/2$ and suppose that $0^r$ is an extreme tuple for $R$, with irrelevant coordinates $I$ and that $R$ is decomposable with $R = Q \times \{0,1\}^I$.
 Then, the complete $r$-partite instance has at most $n^{O(\lambda)}$ distinct codewords of weight $\leq \lambda \cdot n^{r-c}$, for assignments in $X$. \end{claim}